System Design Space

 People and context

-Co-author of UML, author of the Booch method and one of the pioneers of object-oriented design.
+Co-creator of UML, author of the Booch method, and one of the foundational figures in object-oriented design.

-• Understanding why architecture evolves with the level of abstraction.
+• It explains why architecture evolves together with abstraction levels.

-• Understanding that UML is a communication tool, not just a standard.
+• It reinforces that UML is valuable primarily as a communication tool, not just as a standard.

-• Ability to look at distributed systems as a source of architectural shifts.
+• It helps frame distributed systems as a source of architectural shifts, not just implementation detail.

-• A signal that AI requires a careful and engineering approach.
+• It reminds us that AI still requires careful engineering judgment.

-If you want more details about UML, take a look at the chapter UML: Diagrams as an Architectural Language.
+If you want a deeper follow-up on UML, take a look at UML: Diagrams as an Architectural Language.

 Related chapters